Skip to main content

 Inherited from upstream

-We do not operate our own smart contracts at MVP.
+We do not operate our own smart contracts today.
 The on-chain primitives are Circle Programmable Wallets, Coinbase Smart Wallet, and the underlying Base / USDC contracts, all of which carry their own independent audit reports from the issuing teams.
-When we ship our own contracts (account-abstraction features in V2 onwards), they will be audited before mainnet deployment.
+If and when we ship our own contracts (account-abstraction features), they will be audited before mainnet deployment.

 Annual internal security review